ivancuric/css-selector-performance/Optimizing CSS.md

 To sum it up, you shouldn't worry about selector performance, unless you _really_ go overboard.
 While the topic was all the rage 5 years ago, browsers have gotten _a lot_ faster and smarter since.
 Even Google doesn't worry about it anymore.
 If you check out Google's [Page Speed Insights page](https://developers.google.com/speed/docs/insights/rules), you won't see the rule "Use efficient CSS selectors" [which was removed in 2013.](https://web.archive.org/web/20130330123924/https://developers.google.com/speed/docs/insights/rules)

 Instead, focus on making your CSS maintainable and readable.
 Your colleagues and your future self will thank you for it.
-Try to optimize the CSS delivery by including only the used style
+Try to optimize the CSS delivery by including only the used styles.

 ### Resources
 [Style invalidation in Blink](https://docs.google.com/document/d/1vEW86DaeVs4uQzNFI5R-_xS9TcS1Cs_EUsHRSgCHGu8/edit)